mathieucarbou/YaSolR/docs/build.md

     I often order batches of this good ZCD module on PCBWay to get them cheaper and split the cost with friends.
-    So if you need one, look at the [YaSolR Pro page to see if I have some stock left](pro.md#zero-cross-detection-modules)
+    So if you need one, look at the [YaSolR Pro page to see if I have some stock left](pro.md#zero-cross-detection-modules) If you want to order a batch of ZCD modules from PCBWay directly, I wrote a blog article to help you with the process: [How to order the ZCD modules from PCBWay](./blog/2026-05-06_pcbway_zcd.md).

 #### RobotDyn (not recommended)